 - Sensory conflicts like chalky or metallic notes that are difficult to mask

-If minerals are non-negotiable, the formulation strategy usually has to adapt-either by adjusting inclusion levels, accepting a higher gummy count per serving, or rethinking how the overall product line delivers the full concept.
+If minerals are non-negotiable, the formulation strategy has to adapt—either by adjusting inclusion levels, accepting more gummies per serving, or rethinking how the product line delivers the full concept.

 Overages: the quiet cost and compliance lever

-Many gummies require overages-adding extra of certain actives at production so the product still meets label claim at end of shelf life.
-The mistake is treating overages like a default rule-of-thumb instead of a data-driven decision.
+Many gummies require overages—adding extra actives at production so the product still meets label claim at end of shelf life.
+The mistake is treating overages like a default rule of thumb instead of a data-driven decision.

 Overages can influence: